telerik/xaml-docs/controls/radgridview/template-selectors/cell-template-selector.md

 	DataFormatString="{}{0:N0}"/>
 {{endregion}}

->Since the virtualization of the GridView is turned on by default, it is not recommended to work with the visual elements (i.e. GridViewCell) and their properties. __You should not set properties of the GridViewCell inside the SelectStyle method__.
+>Since the virtualization of the GridView is turned on by default, it is not recommended to work with the visual elements (i.e. GridViewCell) and their properties. __You should not set properties of the GridViewCell inside the SelectTemplate method__.
 Please check this [help article]({%slug radgridview-features-ui-virtualization%}) for a reference.

-# See Also
+## See Also
  * [UI Virtualization]({%slug radgridview-features-ui-virtualization%})